We know that when you have little people that need naps, you don’t always want to do a full-day trip.

 Behind the Bethania Aquatic Centre is a park complete with equipment for small children, a concrete running practice area, workout equipment and a place for older kids to practice balancing and gymnastics.
 There is shaded seating nearby.

 Sturdee Park is located a 5-10 minute walk from the Loganlea Train Station.
 Take a right and walk to the blue police station located at the corner.
 Turn left onto Haig Road, make a right at Keyes Street and left onto Dianne Street to find the park.
-There is an undercover seating area, large play area with multiple slides, and an enclosed dog park at the other side with plenty of room to run.
+There is an undercover seating area, large play area with multiple slides, and an off leash dog park at the other side.
+There are toilet facilities, BBQ points and basketball court with plenty of room to run around.

-For more details on what the Kingston Butter Factory Community Arts Centre has to offer visit the Logan City Council site or phone (07) 3412 5410.
+For more details on what the Kingston Butter Factory Community Arts Centre has to offer visit the Logan City Council site.

 The park is situated between the two stations but the walk may be slightly less arduous if you get off at Trinder Park.
-There is a playground, oval, basketball court and beginners skateboard facilities for young children to practice on.
+There is a playground, oval and undercover seating plus basketball, skate facilities, cricket net and BBQ points.
 Oates Park is situated in a suburban area so the space is fairly quiet giving you time to sit back and enjoy the sound of birds flitting through the trees.
 There is also enough room to bring a ball along and have a kick around on the field with your kids.

 Walking from Dutton Park Train Station make your way along Kent Street to Annerley Road.
 Turn to your right and walk up the main road continuing on past the old cemetery.
 This walk will be uphill but once you reach the top you will gain sight of the playground on the other side.
 The playground is large and shaded by trees, with a nearby picnic and bbq area.
 There is also a lookout at the peak of the hill with views over part of the city located near the basketball court.
 If you continue down the hill you can also follow the paved paths through the park for a lovely walk down towards the river.
 The walk to Dutton Park may take up to 20 minutes but it is definitely worth the effort.